Ken Isaacs (executive)

-Ken Isaacs is an American humanitarian leader known for his long-standing work with the Christian organization Samaritan's Purse, where he has served in various senior roles, including his current, as Vice President of Programs and Government Relations.
-Isaacs has directed emergency relief operations in conflict and disaster zones around the world, including in Ethiopia, Rwanda, Sudan, Haiti, Afghanistan, Iraq, Yemen, Bangladesh, Indonesia, and Japan.
-Isaacs has been involved in responses humanitarian emergencies, such as the 1994 Rwandan genocide, the 2004 Indian Ocean tsunami, the 2014 Ebola outbreak in West Africa, and famine food insecurity in Sudan and South Sudan.
+Ken Isaacs is an American executive with Christian humanitarian organization Samaritan's Purse.

 He served as the director of the Office of Foreign Disaster Assistance for the United States Agency for International Development from 2004 to 2005 during President George W. Bush's administration.
 In February 2018, Isaacs was nominated by President Donald Trump to be the US candidate to run for Director General of the United Nations International Organization for Migration (IOM).
-Isaacs’ bid was unsuccessful, after Portuguese candidate Antonio Vitorino defeated both Isaacs and runner up, Laura Thompson, then deputy-general of IOM.
+Isaacs' nomination stirred controversy given his record of anti-Muslim sentiments.
+Isaacs's nomination was rejected by the UN.
+It was only the second time since the creation of the IOM in 1951 that the body would not be headed by an American.